 In addition to her work at Caring Couples, Elizabeth has worked in public mental health, substance abuse, and social work settings.
 She also has experience in health services research, clinical guideline development, and prevention program management.

 Elizabeth has helped thousands of clients, and is happy to say that grateful couples send her snapshots of their kids with notes like “Thanks for saving our marriage – without you, this photo would not be possible!”

-Dr. Marika Martin, Phd, LCMFT, holds Doctorate and Master’s degrees in Marriage and Family Therapy as well as a Master’s in Family and Child Studies.
+Dr. Marika Martin, Phd, LCMFT, who sees clients in Maryland only, holds Doctorate and Master’s degrees in Marriage and Family Therapy as well as a Master’s in Family and Child Studies.
 She has worked with couples, individuals, and families for more than 17 years.
 She is a Licensed Clinical Marriage and Family Therapist in Maryland and DC, and a Certified Family Life Educator.

 She also is trained in a divorce prevention technique called Discernment Therapy and a trauma therapy called EMDR.
 She works with couples, individuals, children, adolescents, and families on a wide variety of concerns.

 She describes her approach as eclectic, because she uses techniques from a variety of therapy models, including Emotion-Focused Therapy for Couples, which focuses on restoring emotional connection.
 She believes that improving a relationship often depends on addressing underlying communication problems.